COMING UP…

 - Tactical gear must be worn throughout the entire race.
 Only when not moving forward, it is allowed to be taken off.
 Once race is resumed, tactical gear must be correctly worn.

-- If an obstacle is failed, soldier must go towards the designated penalty area and allow supervisor to add 1 extra KG to the backpack + allow the supervisor to punch a hole in the official weight card.
+- If an obstacle is failed, soldier must go towards the designated penalty area and allow supervisor to add 1kg to the backpack + allow the supervisor to punch a hole in the official weight card.

 - All necessary refueling items are included in the tactical gear before the start of the race.
 There are no refueling stations during the race.
 Soldiers are allowed to take their personal refueling items as long as they fit in the gear properly.